 Mycotoxins can be defined as a chemical compound that is synthesized by fungi that are toxigenic.
-Some examples of mycotoxins are aflatoxin, ochratoxin A, trichothecenes, and more.
+Some examples are aflatoxin, ochratoxin A, trichothecenes, and more.
 Some mold types that can produce mycotoxins are Alternaria, Aspergillus, Chaetomium, Penicillium, Fusarium, Stachybotrys, and others.
-Molds which can produce mycotoxins may not always produce them.
-Some mycotoxins are produced by multiple different molds, and some molds can produce multiple different mycotoxins.
+Molds that can produce these compounds may not always produce them.
+Some are produced by multiple different molds, and some molds can produce multiple different mycotoxins.
 Mycotoxins are not volatile and travel on spores, growth structures, or other small particles.

-There are a few factors which make testing for mycotoxins complicated.
+There are a few factors that make this kind of testing complicated.
 First, there are no guidelines for what an acceptable amount of mycotoxins in house dust is.
 Second, the presence of mycotoxins in the house dust does not mean there is a pathway to exposure.
-Third, the published scientific research on health effects from exposure to mycotoxins by respiration is very limited.
+Third, the published scientific research on health effects from exposure via respiration is very limited.
 The Joint FAO/WHO Expert Committee on Food Additives (JECFA) has established tolerable intake levels for mycotoxins via ingestion, however, there are no applicable similar guidelines for inhaled mycotoxins.

 - Mycotoxin testing can cost up to 10 times that of traditional mold air samples

-- The analysis of mycotoxins in air or dust samples is only performed by a limited number of laboratories and there are no established proficiency tests.
+- The analysis of air or dust samples is only performed by a limited number of laboratories and there are no established proficiency tests.